 The number of registrations that took place after the virtual events were encouraging too.
 The first one was so successful that we decided to run them once a month for 5-6 months leading up to camp.
 No stress, no cost, and very easy.

-The beauty of this last tactic is that it’s fueled by the original brochure request.
+The beauty of this last tactic is that the original brochure request fuels it.
 Once the prospect submits the brochure request, they get an email asking them to signup for the next virtual open house.
 Many of these folks do in fact signup for those open house events but that’s not all.

 When they register for the event, they also have the option to send their friend an invite to the event (see video above).
 This further increases the virtual open house registrations.

-Lastly, about 10 days later, an automated email is sent out asking brochure recipients if they received the printed brochure.
+Lastly, about ten days later, an automated email is sent asking brochure recipients if they received the printed brochure.
 We also use that opportunity to invite them to the next virtual open house.